 20) We compost all of our food waste, except for animal products.
 We even compost our dryer lint!
 I keep a plastic ice cream bucket with a lid in my kitchen sink, and pitch all vegetable peelings, bread crusts and other scraps into it throughout the day.
 At the end of the day, we take it out and dump it in our homemade compost bin.
 It breaks down into rich fertilizer, which we till into our vegetable garden in the spring and fall.
 As my husband is fond of saying, most people throw out their garbage.
 We recycle ours.

 21) I cut open toothpaste tubes to get the last little bit out.
 There is usually enough in there for a couple more brushes.

 22) I use foaming hand soap.
 I bought some at Bath & Body Works when they had their 3 for $5 sale.
 When it was gone, I saved the bottles, and bought a gallon of liquid soap (Milk & Honey – it smells good enough to eat) at Wal-Mart.
 Now I just keep refilling the bottles with one third soap, and two thirds water.
 The soap lasts 3 times as long!

 23) I do our taxes.
 It’s drudgery, and I hate it, but it saves $225.

 24) I love to read, and I’m a serious library user, but I rarely buy books.
 If I do, I buy them used, and check Book Finder to make sure I’m getting the best deal possible.

 25) We don’t follow trends and we don’t keep up with the Joneses.
-Our TV is 15 years old, we don’t have IPods, and we’ll probably drive our cars until they fall apart.
-We’re fine with that.
+As of this writing our TV is 15 years old, we don’t have IPods, and we’ll probably drive our cars until they fall apart.